ghubliming/Quant_US_Stock_Market/README.md

 # Rating

 ### 1. **Functionality: 6/10**

-   - **Strengths**:
+   **Strengths**:
-     - The code does what it needs to in terms of retrieving data, converting currencies, and calculating average stock costs.
-It covers multiple scenarios (hourly, daily, weekly, monthly purchases).
+   - The code successfully retrieves data, converts currencies, and calculates average stock costs.
+It supports multiple scenarios (hourly, daily, weekly, and monthly purchases) and adapts dynamically when market data for the current day is unavailable by fetching data from the next available day.

-   - **Areas for Improvement**:
+   **Areas for Improvement**:
-     - Hardcoding market hours (9 AM to 4 PM) might not work for all markets or in cases of partial holidays, non-trading days, etc.
-     - Assumptions like `weekly purchases on Wednesdays` may not fit all use cases and could be made more dynamic.
-     - There's limited flexibility for customization; for example, a user might want to choose which days or times to make purchases, but the current setup doesn't allow that.
+   - The current setup could be made more flexible to accommodate different purchase schedules or stock market conditions.
+For instance, while the code correctly handles missing data by looking for the next available timestamp, allowing more dynamic customization of purchase days and times (e.g., user-defined trading windows) would be beneficial.
+   - Expanding the flexibility for different markets or custom market hours could further enhance the usability, especially for global markets or partial holidays.

    ### 2. **Code Structure: 5/10**
    - **Strengths**: